MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 To learn more about the details on the media path that is chosen, see https://www.youtube.com/watch?v=1tmHMIlAQdo.

 ## Call flows in various topologies
-### Teams online topology
+### Teams topology
 This topology is used by customers that leverage Teams services from the cloud without any on-premises deployment, such as Skype for Business Server or Phone System Direct Routing.
 In addition, the interface to Office 365 is done via the Internet without Azure Express Route.

 [![Microsoft Teams Online Call Flows Figure 01](media/microsoft-teams-online-call-flows-figure01.png)](media/microsoft-teams-online-call-flows-figure01.png)

-*Figure 1 - Teams online topology*
+*Figure 1 - Teams topology*

->**Notes**:
+Note that:

->- The direction of the arrows on the diagram above reflect the initiation direction of the communication that affects connectivity at the enterprise perimeters.
+- The direction of the arrows on the diagram above reflect the initiation direction of the communication that affects connectivity at the enterprise perimeters.
 In the case of UDP for media, the first packet(s) may flow in the reverse direction, but these packets may be blocked until packets in the other direction will flow.
->- Teams is deployed side by side with Skype for Business Online, hence clients are displayed as "Teams/SFB user".
+- Teams is deployed side by side with Skype for Business Online, hence clients are displayed as "Teams/SFB user".

+You can find more information on the following optional topologies later in the article:

-- Optional Skype for Business on-premises deployment is described in this document in the section **Teams  hybrid topology**.
+- Skype for Business on-premises deployment is described in this document in the section **Teams  hybrid topology**.
-- Optional Phone System Direct Routing (for PSTN connectivity) is described in this document in the section **Teams with Direct Routing topology**.
+- Phone System Direct Routing (for PSTN connectivity) is described in this document in the section **Teams with Direct Routing topology**.
-- Optional Express Route is described in this document in the section **Teams with Express Route optimization**.
+- Express Route is described in this document in the section **Teams with Express Route optimization**.

 **Flow descriptions**:
 - **Flow 2** – Represents a flow initiated by a user on the customer network to the Internet as a part of the user's Teams experience.
 Examples of these flows are DNS and peer-to-peer media.